Visayan babbler: Ecology and behavior

 Diet is assumed to primarily be insects, berries and vegetable matter.
 They are spotted foraging alone, in pairs or in mixed flocks with other species.
-It is often observed in mixed-species flocks that include Yellow-bellied whistler, Visayan fantail, Chestnut-tailed Jungle Flycatcher, Short-tailed drongo, Black-naped monarch, celestial monarch, Rufous paradise flycatcher, Philippine leaf warbler, Yellow-wattled bulbul, tailorbirds and sunbirds.
+It is often observed in mixed-species flocks that include the yellow-bellied whistler, Visayan fantail, Philippine jungle flycatcher, short-tailed drongo, black-naped monarch, celestial monarch, rufous paradise flycatcher, Philippine leaf warbler, yellow-wattled bulbul, tailorbirds and sunbirds.

 Breeding season is believed to from April to July, which is the general breeding season for most Philippine forest birds.
 One nest was found that was cup shaped made out of moss and woven together with roots with small twigs just one meter above the ground.
 This nest contained 3 eggs but this single nest is not enough to assume average clutch.

 Habitat and conservation status

 Its natural habitats are tropical moist lowland forest, tropical mangrove forest, and tropical moist shrubland with most records under 1,150 meters above sea level.
 It is often found foraging in the understorey and lower parts of the canopy.

-IUCN has yet to assess the Visayan babbler as it only recognizes the Black-crowned babbler which it has assessed as least-concern with the population believed to be decreasing.
+IUCN has yet to assess the Visayan babbler as it only recognizes the black-crowned babbler which it has assessed as least-concern with the population believed to be decreasing.
 It is believed that among the two, the Visayan babbler has gone a more dreastic decline.
 Extensive lowland deforestation on all islands in its range is the main threat.
-Most remaining lowland forest that is not afforded protection leaving it vulnerable to both legal and Illegal logging, conversion into farmlands through Slash-and-burn and mining.
+Most remaining lowland forest that is not afforded protection leaving it vulnerable to both legal and Illegal logging, conversion into farmlands through slash-and-burn and mining.
 There is only 4% forest remaining in Bohol and around 400 km^{2} of primary forest combined in Samar and Leyte with no respite in deforestation.

 This occurs in a few protected areas such as Rajah Sikatuna Protected Landscape and Samar Island Natural Park however protection is lax.